-The National Authority for Qualifications (ANC) regulates and coordinates the overall framework for adult education and continuous vocational training.
-ANC develops the National Qualifications Framework and manages the National Register of Qualifications for pre-university and higher education.
+The National Authority for Qualifications (ANC) regulates and coordinates the general framework of adult vocational education and training.
+The ANC elaborates the National Qualifications Framework and manages the National Register of Qualifications in pre-university and higher education.

 Study in Romania

-If you are a Romanian citizen who has studied abroad, or a foreign citizen of Romanian ethnicity, or a foreign citizen wishing to continue your studies in Romania please visit:
+If you are a Romanian citizen who studied abroad or a foreign citizen and you wish to continue your studies in Romania, access: